razerofficial/razer-sdk-docs/README.md

 `Adobe Air` apps can be built from `Animate CC` or `Flash Develop`.
 Adobe recently renamed their `Flash` product as `Animate CC` part of the `Adobe Creative Cloud` suite.
 The `RazerSDK` can be accessed via the `RazerSDK Native Extension`.
 For details and samples visit [https://github.com/razerofficial/adobe-air-razer-sdk](https://github.com/razerofficial/adobe-air-razer-sdk).

+### GameMaker

+The `RazerSDK` can be accessed via a GameMaker extension.
+For details and samples visit [https://github.com/razerofficial/game-maker-razer-sdk](https://github.com/razerofficial/game-maker-razer-sdk).

 ### Java

 `Java` is common language supported by most `Android` game engines.
 The `RazerSDK` can be accessed via an Android Library.
 For details and samples visit [https://github.com/razerofficial/java-razer-sdk](https://github.com/razerofficial/java-razer-sdk).